msokolov/lux/INSTALL.md

 In these cases, you would embed Lux in your application by placing the Lux jar file (and its dependencies) on your classpath.

-In order to use Lux as a REST service or an application server, follow these instructions to integrate it with an existing Solr installation.

 ## EXPath Package Manager